kindrabilodeau/ISTA-Project/Project-Steps/ProjectStep10-SRS.md

 DEP: FR1

 ID:FR7
+Title: Pay a bill
+DESC: The user should be able to click on their account and pay their bill.
+With the credit card information either they need to input
+RAT: Pay a bill
+DEP:FR1

+ID:FR7
 Title: Events Calendar
 DESC: A user should be able to select the calendar and view events that are going on in the shelter.
 If there is an event that a user wants to attend, the user can register from the calendar page.
 RAT: Allow a user to view shelter events